PROTECTING & PRESERVING YOUR WOOD FURNITURE

 CARE FOR YOUR SOLID WOOD FURNITURE

 All of our items are thoughtfully made for easy care and built to last a lifetime.
-Unless otherwise requested for a custom piece, our designs are brushed or sprayed with a Matte Lacquer.
+Unless otherwise requested for a custom piece, our designs are sprayed with a Matte Lacquer.

 To care for your wood furniture, take a “less is more” approach.
 For regular cleaning a damp cloth is best.
 Add a little mild soap if necessary, but do not saturate the piece with moisture.
 Over use of window cleaning products such as Windex or common kitchen counter sprays will remove the shine and soften the finish over time.